 If you want to watch more check:

 Maribor is the second biggest Slovene city and it is also economical, cultural, scientific, congress and tourist centre of northeast Slovenia.
 It is also a traffic centre, as it is on the crossroads from west to east and southern Europe, just 11 km from the Austrian border.
-It has a continental position at 275 metres above sea level lying between Pohorje, Slovene hills and Kozjak on the gravely terraces of the River Drava.
-Or more simply said: it lies in the green embrace of Pohorje and the wine growing hills along the River Drava.
+It has a continental position at 275 metres above sea level lying between Pohorje, Slovene hills and Kozjak on the gravel terraces of the River Drava.
+Or more simply said: it lies in the green embrace of Pohorje and the wine-growing hills along the River Drava.

 This small city, embraced by rural surroundings, certainly contributes to making you feel well.
-You can also see us rambling over the wine growing hills; these rise, so to speak, from the centre of the city where we also have the oldest vine in the world, the symbol of our wine culture.
+You can also see us rambling over the wine-growing hills; these rise, so to speak, from the centre of the city where we also have the oldest vine in the world, the symbol of our wine culture.
 Perhaps this is the reason we like to drink wine.
-And if in a pub you pay a round – then we will really take great pleasure in showing you the secrets of Maribor.
+And if in a pub you pay a round – then we will take great pleasure in showing you the secrets of Maribor.
 We love Mariborčan, our wine.
 And we also love beer – if you want to please us then just mention that there is no beer like Laško beer, and that it can’t possibly be compared with Ljubljana’s Union beer!
 Ah, that “fighting” between Ljubljana and Maribor is already so historical.
 Also in football!
-If you meet a crowd of people wrapped in violet colored ribbons and scarves don’t think it is our latest fashion!
+If you meet a crowd of people wrapped in violet-coloured ribbons and scarves don’t think it is our latest fashion!
 Those are loyal football fans!
 Such are we “those Mariborians”!

-During the last decade we have become even more persistent, as we had to replace our once strong industry with new activities.
+During the last decade, we have become even more persistent, as we had to replace our once strong industry with new activities.
 Numerous Mariborians, who achieved exceptional achievements, also world fame, are proof that there is great hidden potential in us, which try to use to our advantage.
-Will power and also self-will are not lacking!
+Will power and also self-will is not lacking!
 And this is what we are renowned for – what we desire we also achieve!

 More info about Maribor available on: